 In many religions, “to worship” means to praise a god or gods.
 However, Rev. Chris argues, Unitarian Universalists have reclaimed the original meaning of the word.
 In this service, we will examine how we all worship on a daily basis, even if we believe … read more.

 Rev. Chris Rothbauer is the second settled minister at Auburn Unitarian Universalist Fellowship.

 Some people say the purpose of any religion is to bring hope to the world, but what happens when hope seems to be far, far away.
-In our annual flower communion and Easter service, we will examine how the twin threads of flower communion and … read more.
+In this Easter service, we will examine how Easter can bring hope in bleak times.

 From the earliest days of American Unitarianism when individual congregations came together in mutual aid, our faith has been called a covenantal, rather than a creedal, faith.
 In this service, Rev. Chris will examine what it means to say that Unitarian Universalists are a people … read more.

 So often, seemingly insignificant acts from who we believe are minor players have the potential to reverberate through time.
 In this service, Rev. Chris will examine how even small actions have the potential to change the world.